-3. Saute the onions and the chard stems: Heat the 1 tbsp olive oil and 1 tbsp of butter in the dutch oven over medium heat until the butter stops foaming.
-Add the sliced stems and the onions, and sprinkle with 1/2 tsp kosher salt.
+3. Saute the onions and the chard stems: Heat the 1 tablespoon olive oil and 1 tablespoon of butter in the dutch oven over medium heat until the butter stops foaming.
+Add the sliced stems and the onions, and sprinkle with ½ teaspoon kosher salt.
 Saute for 5 minutes, or until softened.

 5. Prepare the gratin: Sprinkle the flour over the chard, and stir until evenly mixed.
 Add the milk and the nutmeg, and cook, stirring, for 5 minutes.
 The chard should be moist, but not swimming in liquid.
 Taste for seasoning, and add more salt if necessary.
 Pour the chard into the baking dish, top with the bread crumbs in an even layer, and put the baking dish in the oven.
 Bake for 20 minutes, or until the crust is well browned and the chard is bubbling.

 6. Serve: Remove the baking dish from the oven, let it rest for 10 minutes to cool down, then serve.

 *Use regular chard instead of the Swiss chard.
 It isn't as pretty, but it tastes just as good.

 *For an extra hint of sweetness, take a trick from my recipe earlier in the week and add ¼ cup of raisins to the pot with the chard leaves.